postcss/postcss/README.md

 * [rtlcss] mirrors styles for right-to-left locales.
 * [pixrem] generates pixel fallbacks for `rem` units.
 * [css-mqpacker] joins matching CSS media queries into a single statement.
-* [postcss-assets] provides ways to simplify URLs, insert image dimensions, and inline files.
+* [postcss-assets] allows you to simplify URLs, insert image dimensions, and inline files.
-* [css2modernizr] analyzes your CSS and creates a Modernizr config file that requires only the tests your CSS uses.
+* [css2modernizr] analyzes your CSS and creates a Modernizr config file that requires only the tests that your CSS will use.
 * [postcss-bem-linter] lints CSS for conformance to SUIT CSS methodology.
 * [pleeease-filters] converts WebKit filters to SVG filters, for cross-browser compatibility.
-* [postcss-custom-selectors] adds custom aliases for selectors using syntax from the W3C CSS Extensions draft.
+* [postcss-custom-selectors] adds custom aliases for selectors, using syntax from the W3C CSS Extensions draft.
 * [doiuse] lints CSS for browser support, using data from Can I Use.
 * [webpcss] adds URLs for WebP images, so they can be used by browsers that support WebP.
 * [postcss-import] inlines the stylesheets referred to by `@import` rules.
 * [postcss-nested] unwraps nested rules, as Sass does.
-* [postcss-media-minmax] adds `<=` and `=>` statements to CSS media queries syntax from the Media Queries 4 draft.
+* [postcss-media-minmax] adds `<=` and `=>` statements to media queries, using syntax from the Media Queries 4 draft.
 * [postcss-mixins] enables mixins more powerful than Sass's, defined within stylesheets or in JS.
 * [postcss-easings] replaces easing names from easings.net with `cubic-bezier()` functions.
 * [postcss-url] rebases or inlines `url()`s.
 * [postcss-epub] adds the `-epub-` prefix to relevant properties.
-* [postcss-custom-properties] supports variables using syntax from the W3C CSS Custom Properties spec.
+* [postcss-custom-properties] supports variables, using syntax from the W3C CSS Custom Properties spec.
 * [mq4-hover-shim] supports the `@media (hover)` feature from the Media Queries 4 draft.
 * [postcss-color-palette] transforms CSS2 color keywords to a custom palette.
-* [postcss-custom-media] supports custom aliases for media queries using syntax from the Media Queries 4 draft.
+* [postcss-custom-media] supports custom aliases for media queries, using syntax from the Media Queries 4 draft.
 * [css-byebye] removes the CSS rules that you don't want.
 * [postcss-simple-vars] supports for Sass-style variables.